Meet new collaborators and learn Complexity Science by doing

 Work on important problems in small groups, with guidance from experienced mentors and domain experts

 Aristotle described complex system behavior as when “the whole is more than the sum of the parts.”
-Such systems contain patterns of nonlinear relationships between their component parts under certain external conditions, causing an unpredictable new phase of system behavior as a whole.
-The main goal of Complex Systems Theory is to understand the relationship between these patterns of interaction and the properties of the system at higher scales.
+Complex systems consist of many components interacting with each other and their environment to produce networks of interaction, which generate novel information that makes it difficult to study components of these systems or subsystems in isolation or to completely predict their future.
+The main goal of Complex Systems Theory is to understand the relationship between these networks of interaction and the "emergent" properties of the system as a whole.

 This virtual weekend hackathon is for you if you are:

 Can you commit to participating all weekend?
 Teams will be working over the weekend to accomplish a goal together, so out of fairness, we only admit those who can commit to the full weekend experience.

 All backgrounds welcome - your perspective is needed!

 (No direct experience in Complexity Science is required to participate)

 Participants will be working in teams over the weekend to accomplish a goal and fulfill a purpose together.
 We need to make sure everyone who registers can make these time commitments over the weekend.

 5:00 pm - 9:00 pm PDT

 Get to know the other participants and facilitators, learn about Complexity Science, and co-create Shared Truth with others.